 By Special Contributor Don Macleod.

 We’ve all seen a movie about high-powered corporate type who joins a big company and meets the boss at a corporate function.
-To impress the boss, he shakes his hand and then gestures to the appropriately gown-glad woman at his side, and says, “May I introduce my lovely wife, sir.”
+To impress the boss, he shakes his hand and then gestures to the appropriately gown-clad woman at his side, and says, “May I introduce my lovely wife, sir.”

 Why?
 I suppose there is a certain legitimacy that comes with having made that level of commitment to the right woman.
 It gives the impression that you’re stable and reliable, and that you’ve made a deliberate choice in life.
 It shows you’ve earned another person’s trust in a meaningful way.
 And isn’t it true that behind every great man is a great woman – and vice versa?